 Phase 2: Embed the components

 Embedded BI was supposed to be the answer to this solution.
-The traditional BI vendors began offering an embedded feature to their legacy products.
+The traditional BI vendors began offering embedded analytics software features to their legacy products.
 So, many tried to integrate these monolithic solutions, built for single-tenant data structures into SaaS platforms with multi-tenant data security needs.
 It never went well.
 They’re still advertising these benefits on Linkedin today, but most are just static dashboards with some filters that can be changed while viewing.
 SaaS leaders deserve more.

 Phase 3: Embed the builders